shamsad-alam-meraj/boi-exchange-server/README.md

 - Librarian Tools: Librarians are empowered to efficiently add or remove books from the system, maintaining an updated catalog for users to explore.

 ### Client Side Repository
-GitHub Client-Side: Explore the server-side code repository on [GitHub](https://github.com/shamsad-alam-meraj/boi-exchange-client).
+GitHub Client-Side: Explore the client-side code repository on [GitHub](https://github.com/shamsad-alam-meraj/boi-exchange-client).

 ### Live Demo
 Experience Boi Exchange firsthand by checking out the live demo [here](https://boi-exchange-web.web.app/).
 Explore its features and functionalities to see how it can revolutionize book management and sharing.